-ADHD is one of the most common disorders diagnosed in children.
-Children show signs of this disorder before age seven, though some with ADHD remain undiagnosed until adulthood.
-There are significant differences in how the condition manifests in boys and girls, and this can affect how ADHD is recognized and diagnosed.
+Attention deficit hyperactivity disorder (ADHD) is one of the most common conditions diagnosed in children.
+It’s a chronic mental disorder that causes various hyperactive and disruptive behaviors.
+Symptoms of ADHD often include difficulty focusing, sitting still, and staying organized.
+Many children show signs of this disorder before age 7, but some remain undiagnosed until adulthood.
+There are significant differences in how the condition manifests in boys and girls.
+This can affect how ADHD is recognized and diagnosed.

-As a parent, it is important to watch for signs of all types of ADHD and to not base treatment decisions on gender alone.
-Never assume that the symptoms of ADHD will be the same for each child—two siblings can have ADHD yet exhibit different symptoms and respond to different treatments.
+As a parent, it’s important to watch for all signs of ADHD and to not base treatment decisions on gender alone.
+Never assume that the symptoms of ADHD will be the same for each child.
+Two siblings can have ADHD yet display different symptoms and respond better to different treatments.

 Recognizing ADHD in Girls

-According to a survey by the U.S. Department of Health and Human Services, boys are twice as likely to be diagnosed with ADHD as girls (National Resource Center on AD/HD, 2010).
-It’s not that boys are necessarily more susceptible to ADHD, but rather that girls with ADHD are more difficult to identify.
-Girls with ADHD often have the inattentive type, whereas boys more often have the hyperactive/impulsive or combination type.
-The hyperactive/impulsive type is easy to identify at home and in the classroom because the child cannot sit still, fidgets, or behaves in an impulsive or dangerous manner.
-However, the symptoms of the inattentive type of ADHD are often more subtle.
-A girl with inattentive ADHD is unlikely to be disruptive in class, but will miss assignments, be forgetful, or just seem “spacey.”
+Girls with ADHD often display the inattentive aspects of the disorder, whereas boys usually show the hyperactive characteristics.
+The hyperactive behaviors are easy to identify at home and in the classroom because the child can’t sit still and behaves in an impulsive or dangerous manner.
+The inattentive behaviors are often more subtle.
+The child is unlikely to be disruptive in class, but will miss assignments, be forgetful, or just seem “spacey.”
 This can be mistaken for laziness or a learning disability.

 Recognizing ADHD in Boys

 Though ADHD is often under-diagnosed in girls, it can be missed in boys as well.
-Traditionally, boys are seen as energetic, so if they run around and bounce off the walls, it may be dismissed as simply “boys being boys.”
-In studies of children with ADHD, boys do report more impulsivity than girls, but it is a mistake to assume that all boys with ADHD are hyperactive or impulsive (Hasson & Fine, 2012).
-Boys with the inattentive type of ADHD may not be diagnosed because they aren’t physically disruptive.
+Traditionally, boys are seen as energetic.
+So if they run around and act out, it may be dismissed as simply “boys being boys.”
+Studies show that boys with ADHD report more hyperactivity and impulsivity than girls.
+But it’s a mistake to assume that all boys with ADHD are hyperactive or impulsive.
+Some boys display the inattentive aspects of the disorder.
+They may not be diagnosed because they aren’t physically disruptive.